dan-vds/react-bug-q1/BUG_ANALYSIS.md

 This document outlines the bugs that are **visually discoverable** through website testing, without needing to examine the code.

 ## Overview
-The application contains **4 clear functional bugs** that candidates should find by using the website normally.
+The application contains **5 clear functional bugs** that candidates should find by using the website normally.
 These bugs focus on:
 - UI elements not working as expected
 - Incorrect data display
 - Confusing button labels
+- React state management issues
-- Visual/text errors
+- Visual/interaction errors

 ## Bugs - Discoverable Through Website Testing